 You could also get involved with friends and family later this month in the Big Garden Birdwatch and “discover the drama on your doorstep”.
 The Birdwatch runs from 28 to 30 January 2022.

 When you get home, do take a moment to recall how you felt in that moment of listening, and shortly afterwards.
 Did you feel more centred and calmer?
 A recent Nature and Wellbeing study found that listening to a diversity of birdsong can actually make you happier too!

 As a treat before or after your walk, a visit to But First Café on Main Street is always a delicious event!
 Or there’s the York Marina café a short walk from Naburn Bridge.
 To reach the Marina, take a left off the Greenway after the Bridge by the Trust Hut, then along the road to the Marina just outside Naburn.

 Accessibility: the footpath along the river has a rough surface and several stiles.
 An accessible route (with hard surfacing, no steps, stiles, steep gradients or narrowing barriers) is along the Greenway from Bishopthorpe village, down the ramp just before Naburn Bridge and left along Acaster Lane to Acaster Malbis.

 Birds really appreciate our help with food, drink and shelter at his time of year.
 Why not give their water and feeding station a top up on your return?
 The Wildlife Trusts have put together a handy guide to feeding birds and even instructions on how to make your own bird feeder!

-You can find other Nature Time routes across York through the seasons from us here.
+Why not check out our other Nature Time Routes across York through the seasons.
 Enjoy time in Nature on a green route walk or ride – all year round!

 Finally, we rely on donations and grants to fund our work towards a healthy, green and kind York.
 You can donate at www.givey.com/yorkbikebelles.